Moethantko/drawing-app/README.md

 ## Saving in MySQL database and backend

-There are two ways to save the drawing: locally on computer and on the server.
-I implemented the feature that allow saving the drawing by downloading.
-In a production-level app, I would implement a full-authentication feature to allow the user sign into their account.
-Then, the user can save the drawing.
-By saving, the drawing have the metadata (title, creator) and the drawing image itself.
-Let's say that we have two tables: User and Drawing.
+There are two methods for saving your drawings: locally on your computer and on the server.
+Currently, I've implemented a feature that enables you to save your drawing by downloading it directly.
+In a production-ready application, I would further develop this feature by implementing full authentication, allowing users to sign in to their accounts.
+With this functionality, users can save their drawings, complete with metadata like the title and creator's information.

+For database management, we could utilize two tables: 'User' and 'Drawing'.

 ### User Table